Saarschleife

 The Saarschleife, also known as the Great Bend in the Saar at Mettlach, is a water gap carved by the Saar River through a quartzite layer and today one of the most well-known tourist attractions of the Saarland.

 Location

 The Saarschleife begins near the Besseringen section of the town of Merzig and ends in Mettlach.
-Although Besseringen and Mettlach are only separated by approximately two kilometers, the Saar makes a winding path that lasts nearly ten kilometers.
+Although Besseringen and Mettlach are only separated by approximately two kilometers, the Saar follows a winding course of nearly ten kilometers.

 On the forested mountains within the Saarschleife, there are the historical sites of the former cloister church of St. Gangolf in addition to remnants of the former cloister complex as well as the ruins of Montclair fortress.
 The only locale located immediately on the Saarschleife is the village of Dreisbach, which can be reached by ferry.

 On both the inner and outer riverbends run hiking and biking paths.
 An area west of the Saarschleife known as the "Steinbachtal" of approximately 100 hectares has been designated as a protected area.